 - You must maintain the required GPA until the start of your program.
 Students whose GPA drops significantly after acceptance but before going abroad could be dismissed.

 - Once accepted, you may also be dismissed if their GPA remains at/above the program's requirement, but you perform poorly in the semester prior to your departure.
 This could include low grades, failing grades, withdrawals, or a combination of these things.

 * If you are slightly below the stated requirement for your desired program, you should talk with an education abroad advisor to determine eligibility.

-- Students must complete one semester (fall or spring) of classes on the CU Boulder campus before going abroad on an Education Abroad program.
+Students must complete one semester (fall or spring) of classes on the CU Boulder campus before going abroad on an Education Abroad program.
+This entails taking a full load of classes at CU Boulder and passing/completing all classes (in addition to achieving any required GPA for your program - see above).
 Incoming students (with no previous college-level credit) are eligible to go abroad during the summer after they have completed one year of CU Boulder courses.
-Transfer students with at least 12 transfer credits can go abroad during their second term at CU Boulder (for example, attend CU Boulder in the fall semester and go abroad in the spring).
+Transfer students with at least 12 transfer credits can go abroad during their second term at CU Boulder provided that they complete/pass their first term of CU Boulder courses. (for example, attend CU Boulder in the fall semester and go abroad in the spring).
 Incoming/transfer students cannot go abroad in their very first semester as CU Boulder students.

 Students attending other University of Colorado schools (UCD or UCCS) or other institutions are eligible to apply to a few select Global Seminar programs.
-Check the Non-CU Boulder Students page to see which programs are available to non-CU students.
+If you are interested in a specific Global Seminar, please email us to determine if the program has available space and is able to consider students from other campuses (see "Contact Us" link at the bottom of the page).
 If you are a non-CU Boulder student and interested in one of our other programs (i.e. an exchange or provider program), you should contact the institution or program directly to discuss applying/participating.